BattMoTeam/BattMo/readme.rst

 Naming Conventions (TBC)
 ------------------------
 Class names are nouns in UpperCamelCase.
-Instance names are nouns in lowerCamelCase.
 Function names are verbs or phrases in lowerCamelCase.
+Instance names are nouns in lower_snake_case.
 Common variable names are represented by Latin letters (case set according to convention) or spelled-out lowercase Greek letters (e.g. phi).
 Other variable names may be nouns in lowerCamelCase.